Footpath: Definitive path maps

 Footpaths and other rights of way in England and Wales are shown on definitive maps.
 A definitive map is a record of public rights of way in England and Wales.
 In law it is the definitive record of where a right of way is located.
 The highway authority (normally the county council, or unitary authority in areas with a one-tier system) has a statutory duty to maintain a definitive map, though in national parks the national park authority usually maintains the map.
 The Inner London boroughs are exempt from the statutory duty though they have the powers to maintain a map: currently none does so.

+Currently, the number of footpaths in the UK totals 427,301 (around 81% of all rights of way) with a net combined route length of 105125 miles.

 In Scotland different legislation applies and there is no legally recognised record of rights of way.
 However, there is a National Catalogue of Rights of Way (CROW), compiled by the Scottish Rights of Way and Access Society (Scotways), in partnership with Scottish Natural Heritage, and the help of local authorities.